-case of an inconsistency between a forward and inverse transformation is when the one-to-one mapping between the images breaks down.
-Unlike many Bayesian registration methods that use linear priors [1, 10, 17, 3, 2], the Bayesian scheme here uses a penalty function that approaches infinity if a singularity begins to appear in the deformation field.
+Consider the transformations mapping between images f and g.
+By combining the transformation mapping from image f to image g, with the one that maps image g to image f, a third transformation can be obtained that maps from f to g and then back to f.
+Any nonuniformities in this resulting transformation represent errors in the registration process.
+The priors adopted in this chapter attempt to reduce any such inconsistencies in the deformation fields.
+The extreme case of an inconsistency between a forward and inverse transformation is when the one-to-one mapping between the images breaks down.
+Unlike many Bayesian registration methods that use linear priors (Amit et al., 1991; Gee et al., 1997; Miller et al., 1993; Bookstein, 1997a; Bookstein, 1989), the Bayesian scheme here uses a penalty function that approaches infinity if a singularity begins to appear in the deformation field.
 This is achieved by considering both the forward and inverse spatial transformations at the same time.
 For example, when the length of a structure is doubled in the forward transformation, it means that the length should be halved in the inverse transformation.
 Because of this, the penalty function used here is the same for both the forward and inverse of a given spatial transformation.
-The ideal form for this function should be based on the logs of the singular values of the Jacobian matrices having normal distributions, but the more rapidly computed function described in Section 4.2.4 is a close enough approximation.
+The ideal form for this function should be based on the singular values of the Jacobian matrices having log-normal distributions, but the more rapidly computed function described in Section 4.2.4 is probably a close enough approximation.

 The penalty function is invariant to the relative orientations of the images.
-It does not penalize rotations or translations in isolation, only those relative to the position of neighboring voxels.
-In order to reposition a region relative to its neighbors, it is necessary to introduce scaling and shearing into the affine transformations.
-It is this scaling and shearing that the model penalizes, rather than the position and orientation itself (see Figure 4.18).
+It does not penalise rotations or translations in isolation, only those relative to the position of neighbouring voxels.
+In order to reposition a region relative to its neighbours, it is necessary to introduce scaling and shearing into the affine transformations.
+It is this scaling and shearing that the model penalises, rather than the position and orientation itself (see Figure 4.21).

 Only the form of the prior potential has been stated, and little has been said about its magnitude relative to the likelihood potential.
 This is because it is not clear what the relative magnitudes of the two sets of potentials should be. λ relates to our belief in the amount of brain structural variability that is likely to be observed in the population.
 A relatively large value for λ results in the deformations being more smooth, at the expense of a higher residual squared difference between the images, whereas a small value for λ will result in a lower residual squared difference, but less smooth deformations.
 The prior distributions described in this chapter are stationary (since λ is constant throughout).
-In reality, the true amount of brain structural variability is very likely to be different from region to region [16], so a set of non-stationary priors should, in theory, produce more valid MAP estimates.
+In reality, the true amount of brain structural variability is very likely to be different from region to region (Lester et al., 1999), so a set of nonstationary priors should, in theory, produce more valid MAP estimates.

-Much of the non-stationary variability will be higher in some directions than others.
-An alternative way of understanding the penalty function based on normally distributed logs of singular values, is to consider the Hencky strain tensors of the deformations (see Chapter 6).
-The prior potential model described in this chapter is essentially minimizing the sum of squares of the Hencky tensor elements.
-Anisotropic variability could be modeled by assuming different variances for each Hencky tensor element, thus allowing more stretching or contraction in some directions than others.
-Further material properties could be introduced by also modeling the covariance between the tensor elements.
-For example, by making all the diagonal elements of the tensor correlated, then the deformations could be forced to be the same in all directions.
+Much of the nonstationary variability will be higher in some directions than others.
+An alternative way of understanding the penalty function based on log-normally distributed singular values, is to consider the Hencky strain tensors of the deformations (see Chapter 6).
+The prior potential model described in this chapter is essentially minimising the sum of squares of the Hencky tensor elements.
+Anisotropic variability could be modelled by assuming different variances for each Hencky tensor element, thus allowing more stretching or contraction in some directions